fc92/my-podcaster/README.md

 - browser version of the audio player.
 The target platform is an x86 developer computer.

-### v 0.2 "Sirius" introduction of Raspberry PI Zero W
+### v 0.2 "Sirius" introduction of a physical board
-The focus is to deploy on the low cost target platform Raspberry PI Zero W based on ARM.
+The focus is to deploy on the low cost target platform (Raspberry PI Zero W or more likely ESP32).
 It adds:
 - static wifi and bluetooth configuration for the test environment,
 - backend services for persistent content management, content auto-refresh and audio output signal from the device,
 - touch pHat version of the audio player input interface,